ima-nyush/Critical-Data-Visualization-F19/README.md

 Due this Wednesday (2019/09/04):
 - Do this assignment first (strongly recommended)
 -  We will spend 50% of our time in this course coding.
 Having a shared foundation for this is **extremely important**.
 I will always be there to support and assist you with problems you encounter.
 For now, please work your way through [Coding Foundation: Setup and Exercises](coding-foundation) and submit your work in the end.
+- Here is a through, interactive ``basic-javascript`` tutorial if you want to brush up your skills: [Basic JavaScript](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/)

 Due Monday (2019/09/09):
 - Listen to two parts of **Reply All's 'The Crime Machine' Podcast**.
 This is both super entertaining AND relevant next class.
 You can listen to the podcast via